‘Green Book’ director: ‘I was an idiot’ for genital-flashing

 - Now streaming: 'Solo: A Star Wars Story,' 'Mid90s,' 'Sex Education'

-- Here are some of Seattle Times critic Moira Macdonald's most anticipated books of 2019 VIEW
+- Former Seattle Times reporter among winners of 2019 Pacific Northwest Book Awards

+Those who told Newsweek they’d been tricked included film executive Tom Rothman and actress Cameron Diaz, who was starring in the Farrelly brothers’ comedy “There’s Something About Mary” at the time.

-“Green Book” won a Golden Globe Award on Sunday for best musical or comedy movie.
+“Green Book,” which stars Mahershala Ali and Viggo Mortenson as a black concert pianist and his Italian-American driver who become unlikely friends, won a Golden Globe Award on Sunday for best musical or comedy film.